Mubarak Ahmad Khan: Works

 Khan works on environmental science, material science, health care, agriculture and biological science.
 He is working on sustainable material and also working on nano-technology.
 He invented biodegradable polybag (Sonali Bag) from jute fiber to remove plastic pollution.
 He worked on different types of composite materials, invented Jute Reinforcement Corrugated Sheet (Commercial name: Jutin) by mixing jute with polymer.
 He invented an advanced wound dressing material from cow bone, biodegradable PPE from jute with chitosan, biodegradable sanitary napkin from jute based superabsorbent, Natural Dye Sensitized Solar Cell.
 He has invented natural plant growth promoter from prawn shell, liquate biofertilizer from textile effluent, etc. In 2016 he created non-harmful proteins as an alternative to harmful formalin for human body.
 He also invented numerous essential things with jute.

 Biodegradable polybag (Sonali Bag)

-Khan presenting the Sonali bag to M. Sakhawat Hossain, Advisor for Jute and Textiles of the interim government of Bangladesh.
+Khan presenting the Sonali bag to M. Sakhawat Hossain, former Advisor for Jute and Textiles of the interim government of Bangladesh.

 The Sonali Bag is a cellulose-based biodegradable bioplastic alternative to plastic bags, particularly polythene bags.
 The cellulose used in Sonali Bags is extracted from jute, a major vegetable fiber crop grown across the globe.
 "Sonali Bag" was named by Bangladesh Prime Minister Sheikh Hasina in 2017.
 The Sonali Bag (biopolymer) is made of natural ingredients like jute based cellulose, binder (a natural polymer), and vegetable color.
 The preparation method and instrument of the biopolymer is different then that traditional plastic.